unclechu/X11-my-custom-layouts/README.md

   directory of this cloned repo, especially if you add this command to your session autostart script.

-  Since this hacked layouts supposed to be used with the `xlib-keys-hack` you usually use these commands in your session autostart script:
+  Since these hacked layouts supposed to be used with the `xlib-keys-hack` you usually use these commands in your session autostart script:

   ```bash